 For more information on applying and the opportunities available throughout the National Park system, visit the NPS Employment page.

 About Seasonal Jobs

 Great Basin National Park generally hires 20-30 seasonal employees each year.
 Most seasonal hiring takes place in the summer, but winter seasonal positions are available on a more limited basis.
-Seasonal positions are usually advertised in all divisions, including interpretation and education, visitor and resource protection, resource management, maintenance, and wildland fire.
+Seasonal positions are usually advertised for all divisions, including interpretation and education, visitor and resource protection, resource management, maintenance, and wildland fire.

-Uniforms: Most temporary seasonal employees are required to wear the official Park Service uniform; specific requirements and ordering information are contained in the employment package forwarded to successful applicants.
+Uniforms: Most temporary seasonal employees are required to wear the official Park Service uniform.
+Specific requirements and ordering information are contained in the employment package forwarded to successful applicants.
 For positions requiring a uniform, an allowance is allotted which partially covers its cost.

 Equal employment opportunity: The National Park Service is an Equal Opportunity employer.
 Selection of positions will be made solely on the basic of merit, fitness, and qualifications, without regard to race, sex, color, creed, age, marital status, national origin, sexual orientation, non-disqualifying handicap conditions, or any other non-merit factors.